wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Download the exercise materials

-Please download the exercise materials to your local VM and extract the archive with the following commands:
+Please download the exercise materials to your home directory of your local VM and extract the archive with the following commands:

+!!! warning
+    Make sure you are on your home directory before downloading the exercise materials.
+    Execute `cd`

 ```bash
 wget https://wmo-im.github.io/wis2box-training/exercise-materials.zip